input-output-hk/minimal-ptt-examples/ContractModel.md

 ``certDLTests``

-This is defined by giving a list of pairs `DL` tests and strings indicating their names.
-A DL test is a simple unit test defined using the model.
+This is defined by giving a list of pairs of `DL` tests and strings indicating their names.
+A DL test is a unit test defined using the model.
 For more information about DL tests see [Dynamic Logic Tests](https://hackage.haskell.org/package/quickcheck-dynamic-3.3.1/docs/Test-QuickCheck-DynamicLogic.html).
-An example DL test for the Escrow contract is given by"
+An example DL test for the Escrow contract is given by:

 ```haskell
 refundTest :: DL EscrowModel ()